boriskaborisenko/berlin42/README.md

 To enable fully autonomous, zero-friction payments for AI Agents, NestorChat integrates natively with the **Model Context Protocol (MCP)**.

 ### Why MCP?
 AI Agents cannot click "Confirm" in a browser wallet extension.
-By wrapping the Answer Forge client inside an MCP Server, we remove manual user intervention completely.
+By wrapping the NestorChat client inside an MCP Server, we remove manual user intervention completely.

 ### The Flow:
 `User Agent ➔ MCP Server (configured with a Session Key/Mnemonic) ➔ NestorChat API`